Feel Like Yelling? Try Instant Replay* Instead

 - you forgive/can move on from a negative behavior

 The best way to develop this game is to practice in non-tense situations.

 While building train tracks call out, "instant replay, monster version!"
 The first few times take some explanation and modeling.
 You practice the skills and establish the rules of the game, so it becomes natural to play.
 And, importantly, let your child initiate the game too.
 This gives her the power of feedback and a playful strategy for tense times.

-We're not promising miracles.
-We are suggesting that instant replay is a way to speak your child's language while giving flexible, forgiving and playful feedback.
+I'm not promising miracles.
+I am suggesting that instant replay is a way to speak your child's language while giving flexible, forgiving and playful feedback.
 You set boundaries without shaming or blaming.
 And like most of our tools and suggestions, it's way more fun than multiple choices (a), (b) and (c).

 *Instant Replay is an original improv-parenting idea developed by instructor Alex Cleberg.
 All credit for the idea and practical application goes to Alex and his daughter Eden, who loves making him instant replay when we returns home after a long day of work.